mdejazbkd07/tutedude-assignments/README.md

 # tutedude-assignments
-this repo contains the programs of my python programs done as assignment on tutedude
+this repo contains the programs of my python done as assignment on tutedude